SRI2507/Todo_App/README.md

 # Todo_App
- add the task to note it on the app
+ add the  daily task  to note it on the app and complete it